ATTODataPortal/Documents-1/HowTo/HowToFieldWork.md

 -   *Calendar*: book sleeping places and equipment, and inform the LMTs about the planned fieldwork

--   *Exploratory Information*: information about the field stations, weekend working, weather forecast, maps
+-   *Exploratory Information*: information about the field sites and stations, weekend working, weather forecast, maps

 -   *Documents*: all necessary documents (permits and forms) for the